Roasted Butternut Squash and Red Onion with Tahini and Israeli Za'atar

 - Kosher salt and freshly ground black pepper

-While your vegetables are cooling, make your dressing.
-Whisk together the tahini, lemon juice, and garlic.
+- To make your dressing, whisk together the tahini, lemon juice, and garlic.
 This will likely be too thick to drizzle.
 Add 1/2 tbsp. of water to the mixture until it resembles the consistency of honey.

 Source: Jerusalem by Yotam Ottolenghi